 The Spring Creek embayment at WHEL-9 is located near the community of Courtland, AL, halfway between Florence and Decatur.
-It is a narrow, deep embayment which flows into the Tennessee River near Figure 2.
-Map of Spring Creek embayment of Wheeler Reserriver mile 283.
-Spring Creek has a mean bottom depth of 4.07 m voir.
-No permitted discharges exist within this watershed.
-(Table 2) at the sampling location and is fairly clear most of the year.
+It is a narrow, deep embayment which flows into the Tennessee River near river mile 283.
+Spring Creek has a mean bottom depth of 9.05 m (Table 2) at the sampling location and is fairly clear most of the year.